pmall/risk-ratio/README.md

 This tool leverages the collective wisdom embedded in implied volatility to provide more accurate, probabilistic assessments of price movements and position risks.
 It uses a polynomial regression model to fit a smooth curve to the market's implied volatility smile, ensuring a robust and continuous probability distribution.

+## 🔑 Key Concepts

+### Position

+In this tool, a `Position` is a generalized representation of an options trade, encompassing both multi-leg spreads and single-leg options.
+It is defined by:

+- `type`: Call or Put.
+- `side`: Debit (long) or Credit (short).
+- `longStrike`: The strike price of the long option leg.
+- `shortStrike`: The strike price of the short option leg.
+- `netPremium`: The net premium paid or received for the position.
+- `isSpread`: A boolean indicating whether the position is a true multi-leg spread or a single option (where one leg is virtual).

+This abstraction allows the core analysis engine to process various option strategies uniformly.

 ## ✨ Features

 This CLI tool provides the following commands: